 - Under the indemnity plan, there are no set criteria for selecting a medical service provider from which an insured person can access medication.
-This is different for the managed plan because it has set standards that service providers should meet before being contracted.
-The set standards are geared towards guaranteeing quality care for the insurance policy holders.
+This is different from the managed plan because it has set standards that service providers should meet before being contracted.
+The set standards are geared towards guaranteeing quality care for insurance policyholders.

 Types of Managed Care Plans

 The common features of Health Maintenance Organizations (HMO) plans are: